zhihanyue/qgridnext/README.md

 ```

 If you encounter an error message like `displaying widget: model not found` or `Loading widget...`, it may indicate a version incompatibility between your ipywidgets and JupyterLab.
 In most cases, upgrading the ipywidgets version will solve the problem.
 You can also refer to the environment configurations listed in [test_envs](https://github.com/zhihanyue/qgridnext/tree/main/test_envs).

+When upgrading, it's necessary to restart the kernel and refresh the webpage.
+In some cases, clearing your browser's cache may also be helpful.

 Utilizing the test environments ([test_envs](https://github.com/zhihanyue/qgridnext/tree/main/test_envs)) is recommended for efficiently diagnosing any issues within your current setup.
 If the widget works correctly within the test environment but not in your own, it's likely due to version incompatibilities, which can be resolved by adjusting the versions in your environment accordingly.